VijayThilak/CKS-Challenges/README.md

 ```

-Delete the POD belonging to the 'omega' namespace that were flagged in the 'Security Report' file '/opt/compromised_pods'
+Delete the POD belonging to the 'eden-prime' namespace that were flagged in the 'Security Report' file '/opt/compromised_pods'
 ```
 k delete pod eden-software2 -n eden-prime
 ```